m4tthumphrey/fuel-api/README.md

 fuel-api
 ========

+This cell is designed to be used once you have already authorised and have your token.
+It uses the [OAuth Cell Package](https://github.com/fuel-packages/fuel-oauth) for making requests for OAuth powered APIs.
+You can also use it for OAuth2 based APIs.
+Integrated pagination is planned.

 Usage
 -----

-This cell is designed to be used once you have already authorised.
-It uses the [OAuth Cell Package](https://github.com/fuel-packages/fuel-oauth) for making requests for OAuth powered APIs.
-I plan on evolving it for any API I need to use in my current project.
-You can also use it for OAuth2 based APIs.

 Remember to load copy the config files into your app/config directory.
 I would recommend setting them to auto load.

 Twitter (OAuth)
 ---------------

+	<?php

-	public function get_tweets()
+	function get_tweets()
 	{
 		$options = Config::get('twitter', true);
 		$twitter = Api::forge('twitter', $options);